M4riko/test/README.md

 is then again responsable to interpret the error and if verbose mode is chosen return an error message.
 The main program will then print the response on the console.

+## Discussion

+While implementing the this project i was imagining a little toy robot able to accept only simple commands.
+Thats why the class works entirely with integer values.
+Also everything the robot does is encapsulated in this class which could be easily extended to send the command (via RF or cable) to an actual toy robot.
+The robohandler works as command interpreter, the commands are passed via the execCommand() function.
+If the verbose mode is off only the REPORT command returns a string and all errors and warnings are ignored.The class is designed so that new commands can be imlemented easily.
+Since Phython does not have a case-switch statement i used dictionary mapping for functions which also makes the code more readable.
+To add a new command you simply need to implement a new function and add the function to the dictionary.
+It was not requested that every command gives an answer so a verbose mode has been added to the class, so that the user can decide if he wants the answers or not